What Is a Roth IRA?

 Roth IRAs are tax-favored financial vehicles that enable investors to save money for retirement.
 They differ from traditional IRAs in that taxpayers cannot deduct contributions made to a Roth.
 However, qualified Roth IRA distributions in retirement are free of federal income tax and aren’t included in a taxpayer’s gross income.
 That can be advantageous, especially if the account owner is in a higher tax bracket in retirement or taxes are higher in the future.

-A Roth IRA is subject to the same contribution limits as a traditional IRA, the maximum combined annual contribution an individual can make to traditional and Roth IRAs is $6,000 in 2020, the same as in 2019.
+A Roth IRA is subject to the same contribution limits as a traditional IRA, the maximum combined annual contribution an individual can make to traditional and Roth IRAs is $6,000 in 2022 (unchanged from 2021).
 Special “catch-up” contributions enable those nearing retirement (age 50 and older) to save at an accelerated rate by contributing $1,000 more than the regular annual limits.

 Roth IRA owners can contribute to a Roth after age 72 as long as they have earned income, and they don’t have to begin taking mandatory distributions due to age, as they do with traditional IRAs; however, beneficiaries of Roth IRAs must take mandatory distributions.